Which campaign raised the most money? - ExBulletin

 The Harris campaign raised $204.5 million in July alone, while the Trump campaign raised $47.5 million, upending what had previously been a more evenly matched race in donations (Biden and Trump had raised $284.1 million and $217.2 million, respectively, by the end of June), as Harris entered the race on July 21 and quickly posted huge fundraising numbers, with her campaign reporting $81 million in donations in the first 24 hours of her campaign.

+The fundraising surge has reportedly continued in August: On August 25, the campaign said Harris For President and allied groups had raised a total of $540 million since Biden withdrew, including some $82 million during the Democratic National Convention (those fundraising totals won’t be verified until the official August data is released next month).

-Harris' announcement of Walz's vice presidential candidacy also boosted fundraising, with the campaign reporting it raised $36 million in the 24 hours following the vice presidential nominee's announcement.
+Harris' announcement of Minnesota Gov. Tim Walz as her running mate also boosted fundraising, with the campaign reporting it raised $36 million in the 24 hours following the running mate's announcement.

 Biden's campaign committee was renamed after Harris when he stepped down and endorsed her, and while Trump has challenged that with the FEC, his challenge is not expected to impact the election.